onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The only way to fight incentives is with incentives.
 There will be war as long as there's incentive for war.

 If God is constituded by you - if you’re a part of him and his existence depends on you - you don’t have to eat his flesh and drink his blood in the form of wine because you simply are him
+The truth is we don't know why the universe exists.
+Be honest - we don't really know!
+We don't know if there is a creator

 How do we not completely destroy the innate curiosity and agency in kids - how do we end this mass lobotomization - it makes me sick - games are their only outlet and its a meaningless shadow career